-As the industry prepares to feel the knock-on effect of increased new car sales between 2015 and 2017, there will be a higher availability of work for MOT testers, meaning higher salaries, and added job security due to a higher frequency of jobs.
+As the automotive industry prepares to feel the knock-on effect of increased new car sales, there will be a higher availability of work for MOT testers, meaning higher salaries and added job security due to a higher frequency of vehicle inspection and servicing jobs.

-- Have a valid full UK driving license for the type of vehicle you would like to test.
+- Have a valid full UK driving licence for the type of vehicle you would like to test.

 - Be a skilled mechanic with at least 4 years’ full-time employment servicing and repairing the type of vehicles you’re going to test.

-- Have no unspent convictions for criminal offenses connected with MOT testing or the motor trade, or involving acts of violence or intimidation.
+- Have no unspent convictions for criminal offences connected with MOT testing of the motor trade, or involving acts of violence or intimidation.

-- Be ‘of good repute’ – the Driver and Vehicle Standards Agency (DVSA) will decide this to make sure you’re suitable to be an MOT tester.
+- Be ‘of good repute’ – the Drive and Vehicle Standards Agency (DVSA) will decide this to make sure you’re suitable to be a MOT tester.

 - Have an accepted Level 3 qualification or accreditation if you want to test class 3, 4, 5 or 7 vehicles.